n0tMysticz/ai_science_fair_proj/README.md

-this was for my science fair at baton rouge magnet high, you can use this project for whatever you want.
+this was for my science fair at baton rouge magnet high, you can use this project for whatever you want. you will need OpenCV, numpy, pyinput, picamera2(raspberry pi), and ai_edge_litert installed on your raspberry pi.